SixSq/old.sixsq.github.com/_solutions/nuvlaoutpost/nuvlaoutpost-solution-remote-communities.md

 ---
-title: ZZZ Giving an Edge to Satellite Services
+title: Bringing Innovative IT to Remote Communities
 product: nuvlaoutpost
 class: remote-communities
 image: /img/content/connected_world.jpg
 ---

-Satellite communications bring connectivity to customers in rural and remote areas who cannot obtain internet access from a terrestrial provider.
-This gives satellite companies a huge opportunity to deliver add-on service applications to these locations.
-The problem is how to deliver, maintain and support these applications securely and within a reasonable budget.

-The NuvlaBox provides users of satellite connectivity and service providers with an affordable platform to host and support applications over a satellite link, drastically **reducing operational costs** yet at the same time improving service to the end user.

-To find out more, get in touch with the SixSq team.
+Although the trend is towards urbanisation, 45% of the world’s population still lives in rural areas.
+These remote areas are often overlooked when it comes to communication technology infrastructure, including provision of high-speed, secure internet access.
+Research shows that quality infrastructure can help improve society and the economy in rural areas.
+Find out how NuvlaOutpost can deliver an affordable solution by reading our eGuide.

-<a class="btn-sixsq color-3" href="https://cdn2.hubspot.net/hubfs/475360/Data%20Pack/Solutions%20Brief/NuvlaBox%20Satellite%20Application.pdf"><i class="fa fa-plus-square-o"></i>  Read more</a>
+<a class="btn-sixsq color-3" href="https://cdn2.hubspot.net/hubfs/475360/Marketing%20Materials/eGuides/nuvlabox/eGuide-NuvlaBox-remote-communities.pdf"><i class="fa fa-plus-square-o"></i>  Read more</a>

-For more on **Edge Computing**, check out our [blog](http://media.sixsq.com/blog/what-is-edge-computing).
+Or get in touch with the SixSq team.